vplauzon/vplauzon.github.io/_posts/2020/3/2020-08-26-change-management-kusto.md

 @'[{"IsEnabled": true, "Source": "invoices", "Query": "transformInvoices", "IsTransactional": true, "PropagateIngestionProperties": true}]'
 ```

 We note that the update policy is transactional.
-This means that if the policy fails while transfering data from `invoices` to `prettyInvoices`, the data will not land in `invoices`:  it lands in both tables or in none.
+This means that if the policy fails while transferring data from `invoices` to `prettyInvoices`, the data will not land in `invoices`:  it lands in both tables or in none.

 Let's insert some data to see all this mechanic working: